 The choice of hot water cylinders offered in the UK today is explained in detail below

-Option ONE, is traditional open vented hot water cylinder made of copper sheet and spray foam insulated, which is a key part in a typical central heating/hot water system.
+Option ONE, is a traditional open vented hot water cylinder made of copper sheet and spray foam insulated, which is typical in a British central heating/hot water system.
 The vented cylinder is supplied through a cold water storage tank located in the loft area of millions of homes.
-This type of installation delivers a safe hot and cold water supply without mains water pressure to the 80% of household hot/cold water outlets.
+This type of installation delivers a safe hot and cold water supply without mains water pressure to 80% of a households hot/cold water outlets.
 These types of cylinder can be installed by any competent person as well as proffesional plumbers and requires no servicing over its life time.
 This type of cylinder being open vented through the cold water storage tank connected to the mains water supply allows the heated water cylinder to expand and vent automatically with no over heating concerns.

 The majority of UK houses prior to 1995 onwards were installed with open vented central heating and hot water systems, until the importation from Europe of the COMBI Boiler followed by unvented pressure cylinders.

 The only part of the system that needed to be serviced was the gas/oil boiler, as the rest of the system was self servicing through expansion and venting through the open vented cold water tank or F&E tank as part of the system.